A top-notch corded circular saw offers a degree of dependability that is hard to match.

 In regard to comfort, the SKILSAW SPT77WML-01 is not fancy but not exactly bare-bones either.
 It is fitted with an over-saw ergonomic soft-grip handle that has a non-slip coating.
 The trigger mechanism is responsive and in-hand this saw has a nicely balanced feel that is comfortable enough to use for extended periods of time without potential wrist strain.

-The DEWALT DWE575SB 7-1/4-Inch Circular Saw is an extremely lightweight and compact circular saw weighing in at a mere 8.8 lbs making this corded circular saw very easy to maneuver.
-The DEWALT DWE575SB also possesses enough power for everyday use on the job site and could ultimately be the reliable DIY workhorse you've been waiting for.
+The DeWalt DWE575SB is an extremely lightweight and compact circular saw weighing in at a mere 8.8 lbs making this corded circular saw very easy to maneuver.
+The DeWalt DWE575SB also possesses enough power for everyday use on the job site and could ultimately be the reliable DIY workhorse you've been waiting for.

 The SKILSAW SPT67M8-01 Southpaw Sidewinder Circular Saw has been designed with a left-sided blade.
 It’s an interesting design choice that some argue increases visibility and accuracy.
 If you prefer these types of sidewinders, then the SPT67M8-01 might just be the one for you.